Five Reasons to Drink Purple Tea

 1. A Brand New Tea Experience

 Did you know that all tea comes from the jade green leaves of the tea tree… except for Purple Tea?
 This unique cultivar yields beautiful, vibrant purple leaves!
-Why is it Purple?
-The tea leaves are purple because they contain anthocyanins.
-Anthocyanins are the same antioxidants that make all purple plants have this colour, like blueberries and pomegranates.
-Purple Tea is the only tea that contains these super antioxidants!
+The leaves are purple because they contain super-antioxidants called anthocyanins.
+Anthocyanins are the same antioxidants found in other purple plants like blueberries, acai, and pomegranates.

 2. The Only Tea That Changes Colour